way5/tinyUPS/README.md

 [Bill of materials](schematics/CAM/tinyUPS.csv).
 Instead of the BSS138 mosfets could be used any compatible type, ex.: IRLML2502.

-If you'll be using S2 mini board you need to desolder built-in LDO IC (ME6211C33) since power will be supplied directly to 3.3V pin.
+If you'll be using `S2 mini` board you need to desolder built-in LDO IC (ME6211C33) since power will be supplied directly to 3.3V pin.
 It's possible to keep the LDO but you will not be able to use serial port for firmware upload and debugging.
 See [WEMOS S2 mini schematics](schematics/sch_s2_mini_v1.0.0.pdf).

 The example driver is for a built in SPI LCD display, for a particular manufacturer and model.
 You'll probably have the very different device and may be even without any LCD display, so you'd need to figure out how to speak with the controller.
 This part is DIY.
-Feel free to call for help in Discussions.
+Feel free to call for help in [Discussions](https://github.com/way5/tinyUPS/discussions).

 ### - Web UI<a id="webui"></a>

 UI translations are available in [./web/lang](./web/lang) directory.
 You can add new translation or remove existing if you wish by editing the header of [i18n.js](web/src/includes/i18n.js) script.
-Variable <code>i18nlang</code> contains the list of available locales to be built-in, where element 0 of the array is also a fallback (used by default) locale.
-Remove unnecessary locales from <code>i18nlang</code> to save space on file system partition.
+Variable `i18nlang` contains the list of available locales to be built-in, where element 0 of the array is also a fallback (used by default) locale.
+Remove unnecessary locales from `i18nlang` to save space on file system partition.

-The package manager is <code>yarn</code> so if you're not familiar with it continue with the folowing to build the UI:
+The package manager is `yarn` so if you're not familiar with it continue with the folowing to build the UI:

 ```bash
 yarn build:prod
 ```

 that's all you need to prepare the FS partition to upload.
-Use "Upload Filesystem Image" command from PlatformIO project tasks or:
+Use `Upload Filesystem Image` command from `PlatformIO` project tasks or:

 ```bash
 platformio run --target uploadfs [--environment [your_env]]